Cheesy Hashbrown Potatoes – Cheesy potato casserole topped with crunchy French fried onions! One of the best hash brown casserole recipes out there!

 - Bake covered in preheated oven for 1 hour.

-- Remove the foil, sprinkle some additional cheese (hey, I live in Wisconsin) as well as the container of french fried onions over the top and bake for 10-15 more minutes, carefully checking to ensure the fried onions don’t begin to burn.
+- Spread the French fried onions over the top and bake for 10-15 more minutes, carefully checking to ensure the fried onions don’t begin to burn.